CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 The first thing we need to do to set up our blob is to enable it for use as a static webpage.
 1. From the Azure Portal, click on storage accounts.
-2. Select your storage container from the list (e.g. `chunportfoliowebpage`)
+2. Select your storage blob from the list (e.g. `chunportfoliowebpage`)
 3. In the left menu, under `Data management`, click on `Static website`.
 4. Toggle Static website to `Enabled`.

-This will show you your `Primary endpoint`, a webaddress you and others can use to access the files in your container that will make up your webpage later.
+This will show you your `Primary endpoint`, a webaddress you and others can use to access the files in your blob that will make up your webpage later.

 5. Set `Index document name` to `index.html`.
 6. Set `Error document path` to `404.html`.